Stellar Wheel

 17

-This brings me to my last point: a significant yet lesser-known secret around Uranus, Neptune, and the North Node.
-The positioning of these celestial bodies in relation to one another offers a unique window into the creative soul of an individual, offering clues as to how they can best materialize their potential and innovative visions into tangible outcomes.
+This brings me to my last point: a significant yet lesser-known secret about Uranus, Neptune, and the North Node.
+The positioning of these celestial bodies in relation to one another offers a unique window into an individual's creative soul, offering clues as to how they can best materialize their potential and innovative visions into tangible outcomes.

 It is our duty, our sacred responsibility, to continue to push the boundaries of our own internal space exploration.